ishara/sonar-examples/projects/languages/java/java-ant-modules/README.md

-This example demonstrates how to analyze a Java project with Ant.
+This example demonstrates how to analyze a multi-module Java project with Ant.

 Prerequisites
 =============